brianrice2/pitchfork/README.md

 python -m pytest
 ```

-Using Docker, run the following, if the image has not been built yet:
+Using Docker, run the following if the image has not been built yet:

 ```bash
  docker build -f app/Dockerfile_python -t pitchfork .